pthread_mutexattr_getrobust, pthread_mutexattr_setrobust — get and set the robustness attribute of a mutex attributes object

 the mutex will block indefinitely.

-If a mutex is initialized with the PTHREAD_MUTEX_ROBUST
+PTHREAD_MUTEX_ROBUSTIf a mutex is initialized with the PTHREAD_MUTEX_ROBUST attribute and

 its owner dies without unlocking it, any future